-Learn how to configure Managed OS for your iPhone, iPad and Apple TV fleet.
+Learn how to configure Managed OS for your supervised iPhone, iPad, and Apple TV fleet.

 Enabling Managed OS in your Library